Floating Filter Component

-This page focuses on writing your own floating filters components.
+This page focusses on writing your own floating filter components.
 To see general information about floating filters in ag-Grid see floating filters.

-Floating filters do not contain filter state, they merely show the state of the actual underlying filter.
+Floating filters do not contain filter state themselves, but show the state of the actual underlying filter.
 Floating filters are just another view for the main filter.
-For this reason the floating filters lifecycle is bound to the visibility of the column.
-So if you hide a column (either set not visible, or horizontally scroll the column out of view) then the floating filter UI component is destroyed.
+For this reason, the floating filters lifecycle is bound to the visibility of the column; if you hide a column (either set not visible, or horizontally scroll the column out of view) then the floating filter UI component is destroyed.
 If the column comes back into view, it is created again.
-This is different to column filters, where the column filter will exist as long as the column exists, regardless of the columns visibility.
+This is different to column filters, where the column filter will exist as long as the column exists, regardless of the column's visibility.

 For details on how the floating filter interacts with its associated column filter,

 onFloatingFilterChanged(change) in the

 To see examples of the different ways to implement floating filters please refer to the examples below.

 params object with the items listed below.
 If the user provides

 params via the

 colDef.floatingFilterComponentParams attribute, these will be additionally added to the